Costa Rica Travel guide

 If you want something a little fancier, meals at the best restaurants begin at around $20 USD.
 Most restaurants already include a 10% gratuity fee, so there’s no need to tip more.

-Costa Rica Transportation
+Transportation In Costa Rica

 The main ways to get around in Costa Rica are by public bus, rental car, taxis, shuttle minivan or small planes.
 Public buses are the cheapest option, but they aren’t always convenient.